ETCBC/peshitta/docs/textfabric.md

 to the original data.
 Data combination is a feature of Text-Fabric.

-Text-Fabric is being used for the [Hebrew Bible](https://github.com/ETCBC/bhsa) and a large body of linguisitic annotations on top of it.
+Text-Fabric is being used for the [Hebrew Bible](https://github.com/ETCBC/bhsa) and a large body of linguistic annotations on top of it.
 The researchers of the [ETCBC](http://etcbc.nl) thought that a plain database is not a satisfactory text model, and that XML is too limited too express multiple hierarchies in a text smoothly.